 - Advanced analytics techniques for the interpretation of organizational data applied to specific business solutions

 The Master of Science in Business Analytics degree concludes with the Applied Capstone Project.
 Students gain practical experience through an applied project that explores a specific aspect of analytics.

-Career Outcomes with a Business Analytics Master of Science Degree from GCU
+Career Outcomes With a Master's in Business Analytics Degree from GCU